For the latest information on the availability of places, please contact our Enrolments Office – phone (07) 5655 0300.

 Preparatory – children aged 5, turning 6 during the Prep school year.

 Children born early in the year can request special consideration to commence early or in the equivalent State school year level.
-This decision is made by the Learning Manager after the interview process.
+This decision is made by the Learning Community Leader after the interview process.

 Places at Silkwood are in strong demand.
 Submitting an application for enrolment early in your child’s life is highly recommended to give you the greatest opportunity of a place.